 - 1. Log in to the workstation connected to the arm. - 2.
 Start a console; in the console start the minicom program by entering the command minicom. - 3.
 Power on the robot by turning the clear power switch in the upper-right corner of the control panel clockwise.
 The switch should turn orange, the control panel should hum, and minicom should display some information. - 4.
 Check the big red kill switch (kills power to the arm motors).
 If it is pressed in, unlock it by turning it counterclockwise. - 5.
 Manually align the robot.
 There are 5 sets of markers that you must align by moving the robot by hand (there is no power to the arm motors yet).
 The robot will be limp, so you will need to support the links of the robot by hand.
 All 5 sets of markers must remain aligned before you proceed to the next step. - 6.
-Have someone else press the black arm power button (located beside the big red kill switch).
+Have someone else press the arm power button (located beside the big red kill switch).
 The button should turn orange and the robot should support itself.
 There is now power to the robot motors. - 7.
 Tell the robot to home itself by entering the command HO in minicom.
 The message LOCATED IN ITS HOME BOUNDS? will appear.
-Type y followed by enter. - 8.
+Type y followed by enter.
+The system shell has the annoying feature of auto-completing typed commands; the actual command name is HOME. - 8.
 The robot will now try to set each of its 5 axes into a pre-calibrated home position.
 A message will appear for each axis in minicom; the message TEST PASSED should appear for each axis (even if you did a poor job in the previous step!); make sure the robot is in the correct home position. - 9.
 If the robot is not correctly homed, support the robot by hand and press the kill switch.
 Repeat steps 3-7 to re-home the robot. - 10.
 Once the robot is correctly homed it is ready for use.
 Enter the command READ in minicom and quit minicom using Ctrl-A X.